Skip to Main Content

 Database name

-If you found the article by searching a library or commercial database, you may give the name of the database instead of a URL.
+If you found the article by searching a library or commercial database, provide the name of the database instead of a URL.

 Bibliography: